ellyjonez/flickr-archive-metadata/README.md

 ## Data Structure

-The tool creates an organized archive:
+Running this will create an organized json formatted archive on your local computer:

 ```
 flickr_archive/